jweiming/micronaut-java-oci/README.md

 [INFO]  Note: You are required to upload this key to your OCI user console.
 ```

-Note down the your fingerprint ```b5:6c:ac:ff:4d:35:25:ee:5f:d7:29:73:9b:e2:cc:92``` value.
+Take note of your fingerprint value ```b5:6c:ac:ff:4d:35:25:ee:5f:d7:29:73:9b:e2:cc:92```.
 Your fingerprint will be different as it is based off the dynamically generated keys.

 Now you will need to upload your public key. [https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm).